-Leafs Top 5 Draft Busts
+Toronto Maple Leafs Top NHL Draft Busts

 There was talk that he would be the Leafs future captain, but that was no longer the case after four seasons in Toronto.
 By then the cracks had become obvious.
 During the summer of 2012, the Leafs traded Schenn to the Philadelphia Flyers for James van Riemsdyk, who has since been one of the Leafs’ best players.
 Schenn then spent four seasons with the Flyers and a season with the Los Angeles Kings.
 Schenn is now playing for the Arizona Coyotes.

-Who would be on your list of the Leafs top 5 draft busts?
+Who would be on your list of the Maple Leafs top draft busts?